openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 the `SubnetTagging` to `AutoSubnetTaggingPolicy`.

-The user can also specify the Ingress class which the lb-controller will reconcile.
-This defaults to **_“alb”_**.
+The user can also specify the Ingress class which the lb-controller will reconcile, using the `.Spec.IngressClass` field of the `AWSLoadBalancerController` resource.
+This field's value defaults to **_“alb”_**.
 This value is required because if an ingress class value is not passed to the controller it attempts to reconcile all Ingress resources which don’t have an ingress class annotation or where the ingress class field is empty.
-In order to prevent this, the operator creates an **IngressClass** if it cannot find any **IngressClass**  with the name mentioned in `.Spec.IngressClass` field.
+In order to prevent this, the operator creates an **IngressClass** if it cannot find any **IngressClass**  with the name mentioned in the `.Spec.IngressClass` field of the CR.
 Passing the value of **_“alb”_** does not restrict the number of ingress classes which the controller can reconcile.
-This is described further in the [Parallel operation of OpenShift Router](#parallel-operation-of-the-openshift-router-and-lb-controller) and lb-controller section.
+This is described further in the [Parallel operation of the OpenShift router and lb-controller](#parallel-operation-of-the-openshift-router-and-lb-controller) section.

 The _DeploymentConfig_ field contains any configuration required for the deployment.
 The number of replicas is the only field for now.
 But in future